Natalia Davidovici’s Pro-Russian Narrative

 Natalia Davidovici is a Moldovan politician and journalist.
 She currently serves in the Parliament of Moldova and was President Maia Sandu’s presidential adviser on interethnic issues.
 Although she is a member of the pro-European PAS party, the Moldovan press has deciphered some of her remarks as pro-Russian and anti-Romanian, such as the Romanian occupation of Bessarabia and backing for the legitimacy of the separatist administration in Transnistria.
 She has close relations with the pro-Russian politician Renato Usatîi.

-She supports the legitimacy of the separatist region of Transnistria, or Trans-Dniester, which is a narrow strip of land between the Dniester River and the Ukrainian border and broke away from Moldova in 1990.
+She supports the legitimacy of the separatist region of Transnistria or Trans-Dniester, a narrow strip of land between the Dniester River and the Ukrainian border, which broke away from Moldova in 1990.
 The global community does not recognise its self-declared statehood, and the de-facto administration, which remains in a stand-off with Moldova, is economically, politically and militarily backed by Russia, which has an assessed 1,500 soldiers in Transnistria

 A close confidante of Davidovici, Renato Usatîi is known for his pro-Russian statements and links to Russia.
 His support largely marks his political movement for the pro-Russian course and criticism of pro-European forces in the nation.
 The political force he leads, Our Party, officially declares foreign policy neutrality, consisting of the idea of not joining the European or Customs Unions.
 Internationally, Renato Usatîi concentrates on populist forces close to him.